 NHS Coventry and Warwickshire Integrated Care Board (CWICB) is responsible for buying and monitoring healthcare services (known as commissioning) for people living in Coventry and Warwickshire.
-This includes most hospital and community NHS-funded services.
-However primary care (such as GPs, dentists and opticians) or specialised services are the responsibility of NHS England.
+This includes most hospital and community NHS-funded services and includes primary care services (such as GPs, dentists and opticians).

 Although CWICB aims to commission the highest quality of services, sometimes it may be necessary for you to contact us about a service.
 If there’s something you’re unhappy with, we’d like to know about it, so that we can try to put matters right.
 We believe that all feedback is an opportunity for us to better understand and improve patient experience and the quality of our services .